entourloupeschool/FtcRobotController-master-Dinitech-Quadra/README.md

 # 🤖 Dinitech #24042 - FTC DECODE (2025-2026)

 Welcome to the official robot software repository for **Team Dinitech #24042**.
 We are currently competing in the **FIRST Tech Challenge (FTC) DECODE** season.
-The DiniTech team from Amédée Gordini High School is participating in the Top Fab competition, a international digital design and manufacturing challenge. 🗿 Passionate about innovation and prototyping, we apply our 3D and engineering skills to a concrete and ambitious project. 👊 Our goal: to showcase the excellence and expertise of the vocational track.
+The DiniTech team from Amédée Gordini High School, Annecy, France, is participating in the Top Fab competition, a international digital design and manufacturing challenge. 🗿 Passionate about innovation and prototyping, we apply our 3D and engineering skills to a concrete and ambitious project. 👊 Our goal: to showcase the excellence and expertise of the vocational track.

 ---